LongTangGithub/LongTangGithub/README.md

 **`Digital Overlord (Developer & Designer)`**

 👋 Long Tang, preferably "L.T," graduated from the College of Charleston, majoring in Computing in the Arts with a concentration in digital media.
-L.T is a full-stack developer who loves to build fun projects that involves multiple programming languages and different frameworks.
-Additionally, he constantly designs and elevates user experiences through digital products using Figma!
+L.T is a full-stack developer who loves to build that involves web animations and 3D Web Apps.
+Additionally, he loves to build simulation games on Roblox Studio, this is where he first started to love programming!

 ---